leamare/spectral-notifier-bot-tg/README.md

   * To use arguments, you need to use pairs or '%'+number (like `%1`) in the command
   * Supported command types: `uri` (gets URL contents) and `shell` (executes a shell command)
   * URL should be relatively simple, otherwise telegram will reject your message (I use it for a coupmr of simple pages and to send status requests)

+## Autoloading, PSR, tests and so on

+There's no need to.